Kenneth J. McFayden

 He is married and has two adult sons.

-Courses taught recently: Asia Travel Seminar; The Landscape of Religious Leadership; Introduction to Church Business Administration
+Courses taught recently: Asia Travel Seminar; The Landscape of Religious Leadership; Introduction to Church Business Administration; Reading Church and Cultural Contexts

 For a full list of Dr. McFayden’s publications, use the link below to his current CV.